shiningrain/AUTOTRAINER/Rebuttal/README.md

 AutoTrainer can detect and repair problems automatically in the DNN model training procedure.
 It provides timely monitoring facing the training process and facilitates SE researchers in repairing buggy models automatically.

-Comparing with AutoTrainer, AutoML focuses on using and adjusting different model structures for the training tasks, which may still face training problems when training.
-And AutoTrainer focuses on the technology support for the potential problems in the training.
+Comparing with AutoTrainer, AutoML focuses on designing models for the training tasks, which may still face training problems when training.
+And AutoTrainer focuses on improving the training itself.
 These two works are complementary and not in conflict.
 We will integrate the discussion into Relate Work Part in our next version.

 ## Supplementary Results
 1. [`Accuracy_improvement_on_problems.csv`](./Accuracy_improvement_on_problems.csv) shows the accuracy improvement on each training problems.
 2. [`All_model_detail.csv`](./All_models_detail.csv) shows all the training and repair results of all models.
-3. [`Evaluation_log_raw`](./Evaluation_log_raw.pdf) shows part of our raw evaluation log of different solutions from existing works and open source communities.
+3. [`Evaluation_log_raw.pdf`](./Evaluation_log_raw.pdf) shows part of our raw evaluation log of different solutions from existing works and open source communities.

 [50]:https://arxiv.org/abs/1502.03167